DadaMonad/dadamonad.github.io/yjs/tutorial.markdown

 #####  Tips:

 * Try to pick a random room name, so that it does not collide with another users room name.
 E.g. "efkdyjd0" - you can generate random room names like this: `(Math.random()+1).toString(36).substring(10)`
 * In production, the first connector who logs into the chat room could be some server that manages state.
-It is easy to set up a nodejs server with yjs.
+It is easy to set up a nodejs server with Yjs.
 * You get the *ids* of all connected users with `connector.connections`. (works only *after* you bound the connector to an instance of Y)

 ##### Try it